joelfooxj/joelfooxj.github.io/README.md

 # joelfooxj.github.io

-This is a test for my pages.
-Portfolio, or blog posts?
+This is my planned page.
+I should use Jekyll with this.